 Fortamet; Glucophage; Glucophage XR; Glumetza; Riomet

-Apo-Metformin; Ava-Metformin; CO Metformin; Dom-Metformin; Glucophage; Glumetza; Glycon; JAMP-Metformin; JAMP-Metformin Blackberry; Mar-Metformin; Metformin FC; Mint-Metformin; Mylan-Metformin; Novo-Metformin; PHL-Metformin; PMS-Metformin; PRO-Metformin; Q-Metformin; RAN™-Metformin; ratio-Metformin; Riva-Metformin; Sandoz-Metformin FC; Septa-Metformin; Teva-Metformin
+ACT-Metformin; Apo-Metformin; Auro-Metformin; Dom-Metformin; ECL-Metformin; Glucophage; Glumetza; Glycon; JAMP-Metformin; JAMP-Metformin Blackberry; Mar-Metformin; Metformin FC; Mint-Metformin; Mylan-Metformin; PHL-Metformin; PMS-Metformin; PRO-Metformin; RAN-Metformin; ratio-Metformin; Riva-Metformin; Sandoz-Metformin FC; Septa-Metformin; Teva-Metformin

-- This drug may rarely cause an acid health problem in the blood (lactic acidosis).
-This may be deadly in some cases.
-The chance may be higher in people with liver problems, kidney problems, or a weak heart.
-The chance may also be higher in older people or with alcohol use.
+- Rarely, this drug may cause an acid health problem in the blood (lactic acidosis).
+This happens more often in people with kidney problems.
+The chance may also be higher in people with liver problems or heart failure, in older people, or with alcohol use.
+If lactic acidosis happens, it can be deadly.
 Lab tests to check the kidneys may be done while taking this drug.
 Talk with the doctor.

 - Call your doctor right away if you have signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.